Zokrates/ZoKrates/zokrates_book/src/examples/mpc_tutorial.md

 Your contribution has been written to `bob.params`
 ```

-Thirdly, with same procedure as above, Charlie makes his contribution on top of Bob's:
+Thirdly, with the same procedure as above, Charlie makes his contribution on top of Bob's:

 ```
 $ {{#include ../../../zokrates_cli/examples/book/mpc_tutorial/test.sh:24}}